A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

-A merit increase is a salary raise companies offer professionals for outstanding work achievements or performance.
+A merit increase is a salary raise that companies offer team members for outstanding work achievement or performance.
 Depending on the industry and company, management may provide merit increases annually or after the successful completion of a project.

 Merit increase vs. pay raise

 Typically, companies offer pay raises annually or biannually for the entire workforce, department, or specific positions.
-Pay raises ensure that an organization’s salaries are competitive and align with the cost of living.
-While it’s completely acceptable for people to ask for a raise if they think their company underpays them, raises aren’t necessarily performance-based.
+Pay raises ensure that an organization’s salaries compete and align with the cost of living.
+While it’s acceptable for people to ask for a raise if they think their company underpays them, raises aren’t necessarily performance-based.

-Merit increases, on the other hand, are a direct reward for work performance.
-Businesses offer merit increases to highly valuable professionals in specific positions to encourage and show appreciation for productivity and accomplishments.
+Merit increases, on the other hand, directly reward work performance.
+Businesses offer merit increases to highly valuable workers in specific positions to encourage and show appreciation for productivity and accomplishments.

-- Recognize exceptional performance: Merit increases are a tangible way to reward team members for their outstanding work and significant contributions to company goals
+- Recognizing exceptional performance: Merit increases tangibly reward team members for their outstanding work and significant contributions to company goals

-- Boost productivity and morale: Acknowledging high performers can inspire all team members to improve their performance and create a productive, goal-oriented company culture
+- Boosting productivity and morale: Acknowledging high performers can inspire all team members to improve their performance and create a productive, goal-oriented company culture

-- Create a competitive advantage: In a competitive job market, merit increases can attract high-caliber talent looking for organizations that recognize hard work
+- Creating a competitive advantage: In a competitive job market, merit increases can attract high-caliber talent looking for organizations that recognize hard work

-- Encourage people to learn new skills: Tying compensation to performance motivates team members to improve their skills and enhance their value
+- Encouraging people to learn new skills: Tying compensation to performance motivates team members to improve their skills and enhance their value

 What is a standard merit increase?

-The average merit increase stands at about three percent of a person’s current salary.
-Depending on the person’s performance and value to the company, merit increases range anywhere from one percent for lower performers to ten percent for top-tier professionals.
+The average merit increase is about three percent of a person’s current salary.
+Depending on the person’s performance and value to the company, merit increases range anywhere from one percent for lower performers to 10 percent for top-tier professionals.

 Factors impacting merit increases

-Offer merit increases to people after undergoing a process of establishing merit increase criteria, evaluating performance reviews, and having executives review each candidate.
-When determining your merit increase amounts, consider:
+Before offering merit increases, go through a process of establishing criteria, evaluating performance reviews, and having executives review each candidate.
+When determining whether to award merit increases and how much to give, consider:

 - Performance: People who exceed their goals or make outstanding contributions often receive higher merit increases.